‘We’ve never been as united.’ Harvard community rallies despite Trump funding cuts.

 Caitlyn Gonzalez, a first-year student having lunch with a friend, calls Harvard’s stand against the Trump administration “very powerful.”
 “I think [it] is a beautiful thing that a university is standing up for their students,” she adds.

 The friend Ms. Gonzalez is lunching with is international and asked to remain anonymous for fear of reprisal.
-She says she wishes the university had taken more “concrete” steps to support international students this semester.
+Interviewed before the latest development on student visas, she says she wishes the university had taken more “concrete” steps to support international students this semester.
 Still, she feels that Harvard has held on to its “moral soul” by standing up to the Trump administration.

 “It shows we’re going to be morally supported by this institution, and to me, personally, that’s a very important thing and that’s something that I really value,” she says.

-Note: Editor’s note: This story has been updated to include news of the Trump administration’s decision to cancel Harvard’s ability to obtain visas for international students.